 - World standard emergency and disaster response facilities and capabilities.

 - Fully serviced city infrastructure to support sophisticated business operations.

 Opportunities for investors

-The Northern Territory Government is committed to working with new investors and businesses to capitalise on the growing offshore and onshore oil and gas sector, the expected increase in exploration and mining, and the development of downstream industries.
+The Northern Territory Government is committed to working with new investors and businesses to capitalise on the growing gas and minerals sector and the development of downstream industries.
 Examples of established supply and service industries with the capacity for growth include:

 Marine Supply Base

 The establishment of the new wharf and provisioning facilities in Darwin creates an opportunity for support businesses to operate from Darwin.

 This 140+ hectare Marine Industry Park is located approx. 16kms from Darwin’s CBD and includes premium industrial waterfront land in the East Arm Logistics Precinct.
 The precinct has excellent road, rail and marine transport infrastructure.
 The precinct includes the East Arm Wharf, Austral-Asia Railway, Marine Supply Base, and a Common User Facility with nine hectares of hardstand area with direct access to a new Multi-user Barge Ramp.
 The Northern Territory Government is also currently considering investing up to $100 million to develop a common multi-user ship lift facility.
 The Marine Industry Park provides a unique opportunity to capitalise on Darwin’s significantly expanding oil and gas, marine services and defence industries.
 Nearby, the Darwin Business Park is home to over 100 existing industrial businesses operating in what is considered Darwin’s premiere industrial subdivision, which has room to grow with large size allotments still available for sale and lease.

 By 2018 Darwin will be supporting four LNG trains, with an expected combined annual operational spend of approximately $500 million.
 A full range of service and support services will be required.